uzl/Bangla_Wiki_Crawler/README.md

-# Multithreated Bangla Wikipidia Data Crawler
+# Multithreaded Bangla Wikipedia Data Crawler

 ### How To Use:
  Open `MainRun.py` and change the root url in `ROOT_URL` and limit the max page number in `MAX_NUM`